ultimate-research/ssbh_lib/README.md

 - [geometry_tools](https://github.com/ScanMountGoat/geometry_tools) - vertex data and geometry bounding calculations
 - [BinRead](https://crates.io/crates/binread) - binary parsing library and inspiration for porting the C# implementation to Rust
 - [glam](https://crates.io/crates/glam) - efficient vector and matrix math using SIMD
-- *see the cargo.toml files for the remaining projects used*
+- *see the Cargo.toml files for the remaining projects used*